Welcome back to Biophilic Moodboards, the monthly column where we explore biophilic design...one moodboard at a time!

 Every season has its specific natural features and bringing them indoors is an easy and affordable way of following the seasons in our homes.

-Here are some seasonal natural features that I like to use:
+Here are some seasonal natural features to use as accessories:

 - Spring: flowers, blossoms.